ctnava/rxtechnotes/inventory_management.md

 ### 🗃️ Inventory Systems

 - **Perpetual Inventory System**
-  - Maintains a **real-time record** of inventory by updating whenever medications are received or dispensed.
+  - Maintains a **real-time record** of inventory by updating whenever medications are received or dispensed when automated systems are properly integrated
     - Enables accurate audits at any point
   - 🔐 Required for **controlled substances (Schedules II–V)**.
   - Generates automatic reorders based on **PAR levels**.